Arkansas Police Officer Who Fired 15 Shots At Man In Car Will Face No Charges

 In a letter to the town’s police chief, Jegley explained the reasoning behind his decision not to pursue charges against the officer.

-“Starks was confronted with the imminent threat of deadly force in two forms: 1) the vehicle that was driving toward him and from which he had no duty to retreat, and 2) his reasonable belief that Mr Blackshire was going to shoot him,” Jthe letter states, before continuing “Starks’ use of force, under Arkansas law and prior decisions by the United States supreme court, was justified.”
+“Starks was confronted with the imminent threat of deadly force in two forms: 1) the vehicle that was driving toward him and from which he had no duty to retreat, and 2) his reasonable belief that Mr. Blackshire was going to shoot him,” the letter states, before continuing, “Starks’ use of force, under Arkansas law and prior decisions by the United States supreme court, was justified.”

 Ammunition was found in Blackshire’s pockets and a loaded handgun was found in the car.